leodevbro/vscode-blockman/README.md

 <h1 align="center">Things to consider</h1>

-<p>1) Each line of code must have less than 3000 characters, otherwise blocks will not be rendered in entire file.</p>
+<p>1) Each line of code must have less than 3000 (You can change this number) characters, otherwise blocks will not be rendered in entire file.</p>

 <p>2) Please don't use non-monospace font.
 Use only monospace font like 'Oxygen Mono', '<a href="https://bpgfonts.wordpress.com/2017/12/21/bpg-2017-dejavu-sansmono/">BPG 2017 DejaVu Sans Mono</a>' or other.
 Block-rendering is based on equal character-frame-widths, because pixel locations of characters <a href="https://github.com/microsoft/vscode/issues/118994">is not accessible</a> through VS Code API.</p>
 <p align="center"><img